magdesign/PocketVJpro/README.md

 # PocketVJpro
-Scripts used on PocketVJpro Ubuntu based media servers
+Scripts and CP used on PocketVJpro Ubuntu based media servers.